 Before his work in the Pentagon, for 12 years he was president of Detter and Associates, LLC, a DC-area marketing firm.
 He worked on numerous Army and Air Force support programs.
 From 1994-96, he served as special assistant to the U.S. ambassador to Saudi Arabia and as special assistant to the under secretary for Global Affairs at the State Department.
 While living in Riyadh, he worked to advance U.S. diplomatic and commercial interests.
 He later served in the legislative affairs division of the U.S. Agency for International Development, working on Near East regional programs.

 He has worked in senior positions in the U.S. Senate and in the House of Representatives.
 His legislative work included appropriations, defense, foreign policy and trade.
 He also served as a defense analyst for the non-partisan Congressional Research Service.
 Earlier in his career, he worked extensively with the news media, as a press secretary and as a journalist.

-He currently serves on the board of the Virginia Military Institute.
-He is a former member of the Army Science Board; he also served as a consultant to the board.
-He has twice served on annual science award panels for the Army, and has worked closely with the Air Force and with NATO.
+He is active in his local community.
+He serves as an officer on the board of trustees of the Code of Support Foundation, a military services support organization.
+Previously, he served on the board of visitors of the Virginia Military Institute; the board of advisors for TriCor Industries, an IT services company; and the U.S. Army Science Board, where he also served as a consultant to the board.
+He has served on annual science award panels for the Army, and has worked closely with the Air Force and with NATO.
 He is active in his local community, and holds a B.A. degree from the University of Wisconsin-Madison, with a double major in journalism and political science.